brontosaurusrex/brontosaurusrex.github.io/index.md

 reboot ?

-Note: if there is no root password entered in the Debian installer, sudo is installed and the first user created (ie, in the installer) is added to the "sudo" group automatically.
+Hint: if there is no root password entered in the Debian installer, sudo is installed and the first user created (ie, in the installer) is added to the "sudo" group automatically.
 <http://crunchbang.org/forums/viewtopic.php?pid=430287#p430287>

 ### virtualbox related